 Superprof has a range of tutors that can teach you Hindi in a remote, online setting.
 Simply let your prospective tutor know that you’re interested in learning Hindi for business purposes and they can help tailor your lesson plans to help you achieve this aim.

-Alternatively, if you’d rather learn Hindi with a group, there are a number of places where you can attend Hindi language lessons.
-The great thing about group lessons is that you can hear others speak the language – including the teacher – which will help develop your listening and speaking skills that little bit quicker and help you to pick up new Hindi words and common words along the way.
+If your preference would be to learn Hindi with a group, where you can hide behind some of your peers and be an observer/listener more than an active participant, there are a number of places where you can attend Hindi language lessons.
+The great thing about group lessons is that you can hear others speak the language – including the teacher – which will help develop your listening and speaking skills that little bit quicker and help you to pick up new common words along the way.

-It’s also a great way to make friends, as you’ll all have a common interest in wanting to learn Hindi, whether you are a group of beginners to learning the language, or your proficiency of Hindi is intermediate or you speak it fluently.
+It’s also a great way to make friends, as you’ll all have a common interest in wanting to learn Hindi, whether you are a group of beginners, intermediate pupils or almost fluent.
+Even if you don't get on in a social setting, you could make some valuable new contacts by networking at classes.

 There are also a number of dedicated Hindi language courses that focus on Hindi for business, so once you’re comfortable with the fundamentals of the language, attending such a course can really help you get your foot forward in the business world and give you the language tools to succeed.